OfficeDev/Office-Add-in-samples/Excel-custom-functions/AzureFunction/README.md

 ### Build and run the Azure Function

 1. Clone or download this repository to a local project folder.
-2. Start Visual Studio Code and open the **AzureFunction/AzureFunctionProject** folder in the project.
+1. Start Visual Studio Code and open the **AzureFunction/AzureFunctionProject** folder in the project.
-3. Choose **Run** > **Start Debugging** (F5).
+1. Choose **Run** > **Start Debugging** (F5).
 If you are prompted to install the **Azure Functions Core Tools**, choose **Install**.
 The Azure Function project will compile and start running.
     >Note: You may see an alert to allow func access through the firewall.
+    >Note: If your default terminal in VS Code is set to PowerShell, you may see an error that "func.ps1 cannot be loaded."
+To work around this error, open a command prompt or bash terminal and enter the command "func host start".
     After running you should see output similar to the following image.
 It will list the URL you can use to call the Azure Function.
     ![Screenshot of the Azure Function project output window after debug start.](images/azure-debug-start.png)
-4. You can test that the Azure Function is working by calling it from a browser.
+1. You can test that the Azure Function is working by calling it from a browser.
 Open a browser window and enter the following URL to add two numbers.
 `http://localhost:7071/api/AddTwo?first=1&second=2`.
 You should see the result `{ "answer": 3}` returned to the browser.

 ### Run the custom function add-in